bkavalar/Get_Clean_Data_Final/Codebook.md

 | 531      | fBodyBodyGyroMag-mean()  |         radians/second
 | 532      | fBodyBodyGyroMag-std()   |         radians/second

-Using this information I renamed the column headers in both the filtered test and train files for the subject number, activity type, and 62 filtered variable listed above for mean and standard deviation.
+I then renamed the column headers in both the filtered test and train files for the subject number, activity type.

 Once these test and train datasets were filtered and columns renamed I merged the two datasets to form a combined final dataset for processing for mean and standard deviation.
 I reordered the merged dataset on subject number and activity type to unify the datase related to those variables.
 The subject number was selected first then I sorted on the activity type.